Understanding or The Most Beautiful Day of Raymond K. Hessel’s Life

 God doesn’t let thirteen years pass before his next visit.
 He shows up a short time later accompanied by two emissaries (aka angels) in full Halloween garb.
 Thinking they’re Arab travelers, Abraham extends his hospitality to the “three men.”
 Some scholars speculate he was still recovering from his circumcision at the time, but Genesis 18 says he “ran” to greet them (v.
 2) and “ran” to prepare a meal (v.
 7).
 So unless Abraham had a high threshold for pain or the regenerative power of James Howlett, it seems doubtful he was still in the throes of recovery.
 The condition of his penis aside, it soon becomes clear the men he’s serving aren’t men at all when they begin to speak about the impending birth of his son, Isaac.
 This time the announcement is repeated for Sarah’s benefit.
 But being a left-brain thinker she doesn’t react the way her husband did.
 Hidden from sight in her tent she rolls her eyes and scoffs in disbelief.
 God immediately calls her out: “Why did [you] laugh, saying ‘Shall I indeed bear a child, when I am so old?’” (v.
 13).
 Sarah plays dumb, but gets so freaked out by God’s mind-reading skills she makes a hat out of tinfoil as soon as the coast is clear.

 A few miles down the road, God’s emissaries have arrived in Sodom.
 Genesis 19 says they’re greeted by Abraham’s nephew, Lot, who apparently still possesses some of the good manners he learned from his uncle.
 Thinking the angels are hapless hitchhikers, he offers them a place to stay (vv.
 1-3).
 But word gets out and the locals show up en masse looking to prison-rape his guests with extreme prejudice (vv.
 4, 5).
 We’re up the Cahulawassee River now.
 Cue the banjo, somebody’s about to start squealing like a pig.
-In a bizarre turn, Lot defends the strangers by callously offering up his two virgin daughters as a substitute: “[D]o to them as you please, but to these men do nothing” (v.
+In a bizarre turn, Lot defends the strangers by callously offering up his two virgin daughters as a substitute: “[D]o to them whatever you like; only do nothing to these men” (v.
 8).
 So much for good manners.
 Lot just turned hosting into an extreme sport.
 But his despicable secondary offer only works to upset the crowd more.
 The Sodomites have their minds set on, well, sodomy.
 It’s kinda their thing.
 It looks like Obi-Wan Kenobi was wrong, you can find a more wretched hive of scum and villainy.
 The mob bum rushes Lot (v.
 9), but the angels toss a flash-bang grenade into their midst that leaves them crashing around blindly (v.
 11).

 There’s no need to take a head count.
 There isn’t a righteous person in the city, much less ten.
 But nepotism goes a long way and because of his relation to Abraham the angels give Lot a chance to grab his bug out bag and hit the road.
 He tries to convince his married daughters and sons-in-law to go with him, but they refuse and Lot can’t bring himself to leave without them (v.
 14).
 Instead, he sits around listening to Aerosmith’s “I Don’t Want to Miss a Thing.”
-It’s half past zero hour when the angels finally take it upon themselves to drag him, his wife and two remaining daughters away from the city, warning them, “Do not look behind you nor stop … lest you be swept away” (vv.
+It’s half past zero hour when the angels finally take it upon themselves to drag him, his wife and two remaining daughters away from the city, warning them, “Do not look behind you … or you will be swept away” (vv.
 16, 17).
 Armageddon is coming to Sodom and not even Harry Stamper and the boys can stop it.
 As they flee the impact zone Lot’s wife can’t resist the urge to take a peek over her shoulder and snap a selfie, but the angels weren’t kidding, because the moment she turns around she becomes a pillar of salt (v.
 26).
 Watch your sodium intake, kids.
 It’s the other silent killer.
 Also, if you ever cheat death, don’t stop to admire other people’s misfortune.

 Meanwhile, Abraham has decided to pull up stakes and move camp again.
 Genesis 20 says he takes up residency in the region of Philistia, where he once again pulls the old Sarah-is-my-sister ruse.
 You’d think he would’ve learned his lesson after how poorly this ploy went over the first time around (see Genesis 12), but it’s déjà vu all over again.
 This time it’s King Abimelech who whisks Sarah away (v.
 2).
 Talk about aging well.
 At ninety guys are still stamping their feet and howling like wolves when Sarah walks into the room.
 But before Abimelech can put the moves on her, God shows up like Dr. Kananga in defense of Solitaire (v.
 3).
 It all plays out like a syndicated rerun of their trip to Egypt: Abraham gets cussed out, Sarah is returned to her husband, God rescinds his curse on the king’s house and the two leave richer than when they arrived.
 The only difference is Abimelech doesn’t force them from the land.
 After his close encounter with the third kind he has a new respect for life.
 He even goes on to take out a personal insurance policy by making a pact with Abraham, because “God is with you in all that you do” (see Gen. 21:22-32).

 Then, after a long, dramatic buildup, Sarah’s pregnancy is finally announced.
-Genesis 21 says God “remembered” her (v.
+Genesis 21 says God remembered her (v.
 1).
 No, this doesn’t imply he suddenly slapped his forehead absentmindedly.
 It’s another instance of his timing.
 Scripture confirms this, saying, she “bore a son … at the appointed time” (v.
 2).
 Problem is nobody consulted Ishmael first and he never wanted a little brother.
 The text doesn’t go into detail about his behavior, but Sarah views him as a regular Caine Lawson.
 It’s hard to tell if she’s just being an over-protective mother or if Ishmael has become a genuine menace to society, but when she spots him playing rough with Isaac it’s the last straw.
 Sarah calls a family conference and demands to have him sent away once and for all (vv.
 9, 10).
 Abraham reluctantly agrees.
 Hagar and Ishmael accept the verdict and leave the camp without putting up a fight.
 But it quickly becomes clear they aren’t trained survivalists.
 They go through their canteen of water like Dusty Bottoms and soon find themselves on the brink of death.
 But just when it appears all is lost, God steps in to reassure Hagar about her son’s future and points out a Wet ’n Wild water park shimmering in the distance (vv.
 18, 19).
 Despite being outside of Abraham’s circle, God is still committed to their livelihood.

 Another misconception about this story is Isaac’s age.
 Most people assume he was still a kid.
 That’s how the story is regularly told and what pictures depict, but Hebrew scholars say he was in his mid-thirties at the time.
 And while Scripture doesn’t specify, it does indicate an older, stronger guy when it confirms Isaac carried the wood (v.
 6).
 We’re not talking about a helpless child.
 Isaac isn’t just a pawn in the God/Abraham chess match.
 He could’ve overpowered his old man at any point.
 Of course, human preservation would’ve compelled him to defend himself in the end, so he lets his dad tie him down.
 For Isaac, this has gotta be like ten minutes on top of the Parker-Morris Building.
 If anything, his supporting role deserves an Oscar nomination.
 Even when his dad takes the knife in the final act he remains as cool as Arthur Fonzarelli.